ionux/doc/talk.md

  * a list of public keys
  * the number of public keys
  * a list of signatures
- * a null byte - ie, OP_0 - due to a bug.
+ * a null byte, due to a bug.

  OP_CHECKMULTISIG allows up to 16 public keys.